joeybrey/joeybrey/README.md

 - 👋 Hi, I’m @joeybrey
 - 👀 I'm interested in technical analysis, snowboarding, and vr
-- 🌱 I’m currently enhancing my python for data science
+- 🌱 I’m currently enhancing my JavaScript for app development.
-- 💞️ I’m looking to collaborate on finance projects
+- 💞️ I’m looking to collaborate on app development projects
-- 📫 How to reach me jbrey15@gmail.com
+- 📫 How to reach me: jbrey15@gmail.com

 <!---
 joeybrey/joeybrey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.